 Sydney Chinese New Year Parade

 Sydney’s traditional Twilight Parade from the Town Hall to Chinatown has been temporarily (we hope) suspended as the city’s main streets are ripped up for the new light rail.
-So ignore this paragraph until further notice!
+So ignore this section until further notice!

 100,000 others will join you in one of the great free things to do in Sydney.

 Buildings along the Parade route – from Sydney Town Hall on George Street through Chinatown to Darling Harbour – are lit up in contemporary Chinese New Year designs

 The Twilight Parade starts at the Town Hall at 1945 (7.45pm).
 It finishes in Chinatown around 2130 (9.30pm).